danimelchor/website/README.md

 ## Languages and Modules
 This project is made with ReactJS.
 This JavaScript library allows user to build single-page websites efficiently by creating views for each page and updating the components live, when needed.

-In addition, this project also uses other NPM modules such as `tailwindcss`,`typewritter-effect` and `react-tsparticles`.
+In addition, this project also uses other NPM modules such as `tailwindcss`,`typewritter-effect`,`react-scroll` and `react-tsparticles`.

 ## How to set it up in your machine
 First of all you should have `npm` installed in your machine, which should come by default with any OS.
 To check if you have it, open terminal and run `npm -v`.
 If you don't have it, follow the instructions [here](https://www.npmjs.com/get-npm).